 If you want a digital presence, you require web hosting.
 Engaging a trusted and reliable web host could ensure you get better support and tighter security.
-As such, you, as a business owner, get a more peaceful and hassle-free experience to focus your time and effort better on your business which you should, in the first place.
+As such, as a business owner, you get a more peaceful and hassle-free experience to focus your time and effort better on your business, which you should have in the first place.

 Basic Web Hosting Terms You Need to Know

-When you start venturing into web hosting, you’ll come across tons of jargon that may render you lost.
+When you start venturing into web hosting, you’ll encounter tons of jargon that may render you lost.
 As such, it would be good for you to understand some of the basic terms:

 - Servers – high-spec computers to store your files for the website.

 - Domain – your website address where users can identify your site and how to access it via browsers.

 - Top-Level Domains (TLD) – the end of your domain (popularly used is .com)